vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

 ### Troubleshooting: Secrets stuck on `type` immutability

 Argo CD 2.11 migrates existing resources to client-side apply, which surfaces immutable field errors if the live object was created with a different schema than the GitOps source.
 The bootstrap workflow now seeds the IAM database and admin credentials as [`Opaque` secrets](.github/workflows/02_bootstrap_argocd.yml) and proactively deletes any older basic-auth secrets before recreating them.
-If the application remains `Degraded` with a message similar to `Secret "keycloak-db-app" is invalid: type: Invalid value: "kubernetes.io/basic-auth": field is immutable`, delete the affected secret (Argo will recreate it on the next sync) so the type converges on the new schema.
+If the application remains `Degraded` with a message similar to `Secret "midpoint-db-app" is invalid: type: Invalid value: "kubernetes.io/basic-auth": field is immutable`, delete the affected secret (Argo will recreate it on the next sync) so the type converges on the new schema.

 ### Troubleshooting: Keycloak health never reaches ready